M66B/FairEmail/FAQ.md

 If money is an obstacle, you can get free security certificates from [Let’s Encrypt](https://letsencrypt.org).

-The quick, but unsafe solution (not advised), is to enable *Insecure connections* in the advanced identity settings (navigation menu, tap *Settings*, tap *Manual setup and more options*, tap *Identities*, tap the identity, tap *Advanced*).
+The quick, but unsafe solution (not advised), is to enable *Insecure connections* in the advanced identity settings (navigation menu, tap *Settings*, tap *Manual setup*, tap *Identities*, tap the identity, tap *Advanced*).

 Alternatively, you can accept the fingerprint of invalid server certificates like this:

 1. Make sure you are using a trusted internet connection (no public Wi-Fi networks, etc)
 1. Go to the setup screen via the navigation menu (swipe from the left side inwards)
-1. Tap Manual setup and more options, tap Accounts/Identities and tap the faulty account and identity
+1. Tap Manual setup, tap Accounts/Identities and tap the faulty account and identity
 1. Check/save the account and identity
 1. Tick the checkbox below the error message and save again